🧬 Copilot-LD

 Note right of Download: HTML files with microdata

-Chunk->>Storage: Read HTML files from data/knowledge/
+Resources->>Storage: Read HTML files from data/knowledge/

-Storage-->>Chunk: HTML content with microdata
+Storage-->>Resources: HTML content with microdata

 loop For each HTML file

-Chunk->>Chunk: Extract microdata items
+Resources->>Resources: Extract microdata items as resources

 end

-Chunk->>Storage: Persist chunk index
+Resources->>Storage: Persist resource index

-Index->>Storage: Load chunk index
+Index->>Storage: Load resource index

-Storage-->>Index: All chunk metadata
+Storage-->>Index: All resource metadata

-loop Process chunks in batches
+loop Process resources in batches (content & descriptor)

-Index->>Storage: Load chunk text content
+Index->>Storage: Load resource content

-Index->>LLM: Create embeddings for chunk batch
+Index->>LLM: Create embeddings for resource batch

-LLM-->>Index: Chunk embeddings
+LLM-->>Index: Resource embeddings

-Index->>Storage: Add to vector index
+Index->>Storage: Add to dual vector indexes

 end

-Index->>Storage: Persist vector index
+Index->>Storage: Persist content & descriptor vector indexes

-Note right of Storage: Ready for runtime vector search
+Note right of Storage: Ready for runtime vector search with dual indexes

 Offline Processing Workflow

-1. Knowledge Download (tools/download.js)
+1. Knowledge Download (scripts/download.js)

-2. Chunk Processing (tools/chunk.js)
+2. Resource Processing (scripts/resources.js)

-3. Vector Indexing (tools/index.js)
+3. Vector Indexing (scripts/index.js)

 Key Characteristics